Pressing for Progress on Gender Equality

 • Addressing Discrimination and Bias: We continually monitor our hiring and pay decision processes to eliminate traces of conscious or unconscious bias.
 Sodexo’s mandatory ‘Spirit of Inclusion’ training, Bystander Training, Reflect Respect communication campaigns and awareness programs also aim to create an inclusive environment free from prejudice and discrimination.

-• Flexible Work Arrangements: Recognising the increased uptake of part-time work among female employees, we have gender neutral policies that support work and caregiving responsibilities for everyone.
+• Flexible Work Arrangements: Recognising the increased uptake of part-time work among female employees, we have gender-neutral policies that support work and caregiving responsibilities for everyone.
 Flexible work and leave also means shifting gender norms around unpaid work, encouraging more men to take up flexibility and caring responsibilities.

-• Equitable Career & Care: To reduce pay disparity and enable more women to pursue full-time careers and their professional aspirations, Sodexo promotes a gender balanced workplace culture with gender-responsive family policies and paid parental leave.
+• Equitable Career & Care: To reduce pay disparity and enable more women to pursue full-time careers and their professional aspirations, Sodexo promotes a gender-balanced workplace culture with gender-responsive family policies and paid parental leave.
 As a Sodexo benefit, we partner with gender equality experts, Grace Papers, to provide coaching and support to empower all employees to take a more balanced and equitable approach to career and caregiving.

 Sodexo remains steadfast in our commitment to gender equality.
-Through continued transparency, key interventions, and continuous improvement, we strive to build not only a better workplace, but a better society where everyone can thrive.
+Through continued transparency, key interventions, and continuous improvement, we strive to build not only a better workplace but a better society where everyone can thrive.

 Closing the Gender Gap